Course Syllabus

 Group Work:

-In this course you will be doing several projects.
+In this course you may be doing a group project.
 You will be working with other students to complete a task.
 For many of you group work will be a new experience.
 In order to make this experience both productive and enjoyable, we offer the following suggestions:

 • Start the assignment as soon as it is assigned.
 Do not put it off until the last minute.
 Some of the assignments will take time and working in a group may require more time due to scheduling difficulties.